 After pulling up our anchor, Simon, Andrew, Sienna and I made our way down the ICW, and then turned right, up the New River.
 The New River is a tidal estuary and is connected to the Everglades through a series of man-made canals.
 After passing through Fort Lauderdale, the river connects to the Atlantic Ocean at Port Everglades cut.

 Similar to the ICW, there were blocks of beautiful homes separated by canals.

-We saw amazing properties, huge motorboats and a variety of activity along the river.
+We saw amazing properties, huge motorboats, and a variety of activities along the river.

 My first reaction was, ‘This river is as busy as heck!’

-Within the area of our mooring, you’ll find a lovely river walk, various restaurants and bars and several high-rise accommodations.
-And one street away there’s the Los Olas bars, restaurants, boutiques and art shops.
+Within the area of our mooring, you’ll find a lovely river walk, various restaurants and bars, and several high-rise accommodations.
+And one street away there’s the Los Olas bars, restaurants, boutiques, and art shops.
 You’ll also find a Theatre in addition to a Science Museum offering Imax shows.
-Within a few minutes walk there’s a Publix supermarket.
+Within a few minute’s walk, there’s a Publix supermarket.
 What more could you ask for?!Mooring your boat along the New River in Fort Lauderdale is a 'must-do' for sailors.
-There's loads to see and do! #sailing Click To Tweet
+There are loads to see and do! #sailing Click To Tweet

-The only thing that was a bit too far for walking was the beach.
+The only thing was that it was a bit too far for walking to the beach.

 You can also join us on our date night (with Michael).

 All Our Florida Related Articles/Videos

 To get an overview of our time spent in Florida, check out Sailing Around Florida.